NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

 # 2WD_4WD_Switch

-## Switch Design Goals
+## Design Features

 * 2WD/4WD switch connects to front PTU as usual, being able to toggle between states
-* It will have two methods of power:
+* It has two methods of power:
   * Standard 12V vehicle power
   * 9V Battery auxiliary power for when the main power system is not active
-  * The driver will be able to flip between these power sources using a SPDT toggle switch
+  * The driver will be able to flip between these power sources using a SPDT (ON-ON) toggle switch
-* It will send data about its status back to the DAQ via two wires, where there is an Op-Amp to lock the HIGH voltage to 3.3v instead of 9-12v
+* It will send data about its status back to the DAQ via two wires, where there are transistors to lock the HIGH voltage to 3.3v instead of 9-12v
-* We have a common ground with both the 12V and 9V power sources, so a third ground connection is not necessary
+  * We have a common ground with both the 12V and 9V power sources, so a ground connection for the data is not necessary
-* The DAQ will receive the data from the two Op-Amps, toggle the state of 2WD/4WD engagement accordingly, and relay this data over CAN-Bus so the dashboard can display it
+* The DAQ will receive the data from the two transistors, toggle the state of 2WD/4WD engagement accordingly, and relay this data over CAN-Bus so the dashboard can display it

 ## Enclosure Design Requirements

 * Split enclosure so internals can be accessed
 * Snap fit hole for main polarity reversing switch
-* Mounting holes for threaded inserts in bottom (that attach to a mounting plate on chassis)
+* Mounting holes for chassis tab
 * Clearance hole for MALE aviation plug connector (16mm)
 * Clearance hole for SPDT ON-ON 9V/12V power switch (6mm)
 * Slot for 9V battery and wires